 Looking for indoor playgrounds in Singapore where kids can bounce, jump, slide and run amok to their heart’s content?
-Check out Bouncy Paradise the latest indoor playground to open in the West.
-The air con indoor playground is located in one massive 20,000 sqft space featuring a huge interconnected bouncy castle platform with 20 rainbow slides, trampolines, ball pits big enough to swim in with unicorn floats, plus obstacle courses, climbing walls, a flying fox and more!
+Check out Bouncy Paradise the latest indoor playground located in one massive 20,000 sqft space featuring a huge interconnected bouncy castle platform with 20 rainbow slides, trampolines, ball pits big enough to swim in with unicorn floats, plus obstacle courses, climbing walls, a flying fox and more!

 Bouncy Paradise is back!

 You may remember Bouncy Paradise from its previous pop up at [email protected] Well, this inflatable playground is back now with a permanent location at Pandan Gardens.
-We headed over to check it out and it was jam-packed during the local school hols, so try to get there as it opens* unless you want to brave the crowds and queues to get in.
+Bouncy Paradise is currently only open on weekends, public holidays and local school holidays.

 At the far side of Bouncy Paradise is a wall of rainbow slides – 20 different colourful slides to zoom down at exhilarating speeds, plus ball pits filled with a sea of balls.
 There are lots of mini-trampolines, an obstacle course made of inflatable structures, a maze, a couple of small climbing walls and a flying fox